Skip to content

 }

-For new messages, the system uses asyncio timeout to enforce response time limits.
-When LLM processing exceeds the target time, fallback responses ensure users always receive timely feedback.
+For new data processing messages, the system uses asyncio timeout to enforce response time limits.
+When LLM processing exceeds the target time, specialized fallback responses ensure data analysts always receive timely feedback.

-The similarity detection system uses Jaccard coefficient for semantic matching:
+The similarity detection system uses enhanced matching for data processing terminology:

-"""Find cached response for similar message using fuzzy matching"""
+"""Find cached response for similar data processing message using semantic matching"""

 message_words = set(message.lower().split())